 Fire Danger Descriptions A standard adjective description for five levels of fire danger for use in public information releases and fire prevention signing was established In 1974 by the Forest Service, Bureau of Land Management and state forestry organizations..
 Source: Gaining an Understanding of the National Fire Danger Rating System.

-Forest fire (wildfire) danger ratings are determined by comparing forest fuel conditions, recent weather conditions, and various fire start risk factors.
+Wildland fire danger ratings are determined by comparing forest fuel conditions, recent weather conditions, and various fire start risk factors.
 During non-snow periods of the year, the Department of Forests, Parks and Recreation monitors forest fire danger levels daily.

 Fire danger in Vermont is calculated based on the National Fire Danger Rating System (NFDRS).
 Input into the NFDRS model comes from weather observations from five remote automated weather stations (RAWS) located as follows (Note: Weather observations are listed in Greenwich Mean Time (GMT), add 4 hours to current EDST (Eastern Daylight Savings Time to get GMT.):